preserved truffles

-Summer and winter truffles from France, precious truffles, pelees, truffle pieces, pelure, puree
+Summer and winter truffles from France, noble truffles, pelees, truffle pieces, pelure, puree

 Trüffelkonserven Wenn man einiges beachtet kann konservierter oder sogar eingefrorener Trüffel sehr schmackhaft sein.